-If you want to add your name to our list of proud graduates, sign up for one of our Short Courses or Correspondence Courses and take your first step to success.
+If you want to add your name to our list of proud graduates, sign up for one of our Correspondence Courses and take your first step to success.
 If you have completed a screenplay (or a play/novel) let us read your script and give you advice on how to take the next step towards fulfilling your dream.

 It always rewarding to see words turned into action after years of dedication, passion and discipline celebrating the art of storytelling and the craft of writing.

 Consuelo Roland, a graduate of The Writing Studio, received acclaim for her Lady Limbo Novel (2012), and was Shortlisted for the Sunday Times Fiction Award and received an Honorary mention for the Olive Schreiner Prize for her novel The Good Cemetery Guide.
 Her latest novel Wolf Trap, book II in the Limbo Trilogy is released on 25 October.
 2017

 Another proud graduate of The Writing Studio, director-writer-producer Uga Carlini, changes lives in a profound way with the poignant documentary Alison, which won the Best Documentary at the Asia Pacific International Film Festival, after selling out at the Encounters International Film Festival, and wowing crowds at its international premiere at Dances with Films Festival in Los Angeles.

 Writer-director John Barker, a proud graduate of The Writing Studio, is turning politics inside out and upside down with his biting independent mockumentary Wonder Boy For President.